iam-sysop/Bonobo-Git-Server/readme.md

 #### How to backup data?

-* Go to the installation folder of Bonobo Git Server on the server.
+* Go to the installation folder of gitserver.net on the server.
-    * Default location is `C:\inetpub\wwwroot\Bonobo.Git.Server`.
+    * Default location is `C:\inetpub\wwwroot\gitserverdotnet`.
 * Copy the content of App_Data folder to your backup directory.
 * If you changed the location of your repositories, backup them as well.